121onto/py-metrics/README.md

 Installation
 ------------

-Note: this repo has been tested with Python 3.6 only.
+Note: tested with Python 3.6 only.

 1. Install from source